How much does it cost to use the EquityTool?

 Can I change the wording of the equity questions?

 No. It is not recommended that you change the wording or response options for the equity questions.
-We make every effort to match the language and translations published by the DHS.
-To maintain consistency and accuracy with the DHS “gold standard,” we cannot modify the wording of the equity questions.
-If you discover an error, please do let us know at email@example.com.
+We make every effort to match the language and translations published by the DHS and MICS.
+To maintain consistency and accuracy with the DHS or MICS “gold standard,” we cannot modify the wording of the equity questions.
+If you discover an error, please do let us know at firstname.lastname@example.org.

 More Technical Questions